cajsadavegardh/easy-450k/README.md

 		- NumericA_Column_Name
 		- NumericB_Column_Name

-This is file can be the same as Configs/combat.yaml, but it is not always the case.
+This file can be the same as Configs/combat.yaml, but it is not always the case.
 Therefore, 2 perhaps very similar config files are needed, to avoid more complex logic.